Elder abuse victim’s daughter complained to Sen. Dianne Feinstein about alleged misconduct by Calif. DOJ’s Bureau of Medi-Cal Fraud and Elder Abuse

 As governor, Jerry Brown has an embarrassing record of declining to fight for the rights of neglected and abused nursing home residents.
-For instance, on September 27, 2012, Gov. Brown vetoed Assembly Bill 217, which would have prohibited deadly secondhand smoke inside nursing homes and other long-term healthcare facilities in California and “eliminate[d] dangerous secondhand tobacco smoke exposure to protect non-smoking workers, non-facility workers and patients.”
-By vetoing AB 217, Gov. Brown continued his disregard of the rights of the weak, vulnerable, and elderly in nursing homes by ignoring the evidence-based conclusions in the 2006 The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General by the U.S. Department of Health and Human Services, Surgeon General Richard Carmona, M.D., M.P.H., F.A.C.S., 22 national experts, and 40 peer reviewers and scientists.
+For instance, on September 27, 2012, Governor Brown vetoed Assembly Bill 217, which would have prohibited deadly secondhand smoke inside nursing homes and other long-term health care facilities in California and “eliminate[d] dangerous secondhand tobacco smoke exposure to protect non-smoking workers, non-facility workers and patients.”
+By vetoing AB 217, Governor Brown continued his disregard of the rights of the weak, vulnerable, and elderly in nursing homes by ignoring the evidence-based conclusions in the 2006 The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General, by the U.S. Department of Health and Human Services, Surgeon General Richard Carmona, 22 national experts, and 40 peer reviewers and scientists.

 Jerry Brown’s nursing home abuse record as former attorney general is also disturbing.
-California Department of Justice (DOJ) data shows that when he was California attorney general (2007–2011), Jerry Brown undermined and nullified budget increases to the DOJ’s BMFEA.
+California Department of Justice (DOJ) data show that when he was California attorney general (2007–2011), Jerry Brown undermined and nullified budget increases to the DOJ’s BMFEA.
 Despite increased funding to BMFEA, “civil and criminal elder abuse prosecutions fell about one-third,” according to California Watch’s August 21, 2010 “Prosecutions of Elder Abuse Cases Decline under Jerry Brown.”
-Then-Attorney General Brown dismissed many criminal elder abuse cases that elder abuse experts and nursing home advocacy groups said Brown should have prosecuted to deter further abuse.
+As attorney general, Brown dismissed many criminal elder abuse cases that elder abuse experts and nursing home advocacy groups said Brown should have prosecuted to deter further abuse.

-As attorney general, Jerry Brown also sharply reduced the number of surprise inspections at abusive nursing homes by a team of medical professionals from the BMFEA’s Operation Guardians program.
+At the same time, Jerry Brown also sharply reduced the number of surprise inspections at abusive nursing homes by a team of medical professionals from the BMFEA’s Operation Guardians program.
 These unannounced inspections, says the DOJ, “help protect and improve the quality of care for California’s elder and dependent adult residents residing in California’s 1,340 skilled nursing facilities” and “identif[y] instances of abuse or neglect for further investigation and possible criminal or civil prosecution by the Bureau of Medi-Cal Fraud and Elder Abuse.”
-According to the DOJ, Jerry Brown’s predecessor, then-Attorney General Bill Lockyer (D), who established the Operation Guardians program in 2000 and was a much tougher prosecutor of elder abuse than Brown, was responsible for more than 90 Operation Guardians surprise inspections just in 2006.
-In contrast, under then-Attorney General Brown, there were only three (3) Operation Guardians inspections at California nursing homes in 2010.
+According to the DOJ, Jerry Brown’s predecessor, former California attorney general Bill Lockyer (D), who established the Operation Guardians program in 2000 and was a much tougher prosecutor of elder abuse than Brown, was responsible for more than 90 Operation Guardians surprise inspections just in 2006.
+In contrast, under Brown, there were only three Operation Guardians inspections at California nursing homes in 2010.

 Former AG Bill Lockyer did not turn his back on elderly in nursing homes, as Gov. Brown and AG Kamala Harris have